VPAC/superlinux/supercomputingwithlinux.md

 fi
 ```

+Note that the glob, `*` has been prefixed with a `./`; this is to protect the shell expansion limiting it to the directory that it is calling and with the specific command, regardless of the utility being invoked.
+Imagine, for example a `cat` command invoked on a directory with a bad file called `-n` - which would read the command as `cat -n`, or the presence of any directory with a file named `-`.

-As a matter of useful stylistic convention global variables should be written in upper-case, and local variables in lower case, if the script makes use of functions to differentiate between variable scope.
+Also, as a matter of useful stylistic convention global variables should be written in upper-case, and local variables in lower case, if the script makes use of functions to differentiate between variable scope.
 In shorter scripts this may not be necessary.
 As a general principle global variables should kept to a minimum and in longer scripts, the should be constants which can be enforced with the `readonly` statement.
 For example, to state the name of the script throughtthe script itself use `readonly PROGNAME=$(basename $0)`.

 **Using Conditionals**